Narwal Flow

 • Both products work with Alexa.

-• Both products have mapping functionality.
+• Both products support mapping.

 • Both products support no-go zones.

-• Both products support control via a smartphone app.
+• Both products support remote smartphone control.

 • Both products have an obstacle sensor.

-• Both products can perform problem area cleaning.
+• Both products have problem area cleaning.

 • Both products are self-emptying.